campe0n/passwordManager/README.md

 **Note :- You have to configure all the environment variables by creating a config.env file in root server folder.

-Structure of the config.env file
+Structure of the .env file

 ```js
 TOKEN_SECRET=<desired secret>